Learn from the industry insiders and graduate industry-ready for all sectors of spatial-design

 As the course progresses, you will gain self-confidence and a real sense that design is a tool for social change and ethical innovation.
 Upon

 graduating, you will be industry-ready for commercial or residential design with life-long support from KLC’s successful careers team.

 Great reasons to apply

 - Students join a cohort of fellow students from all over the world working on the same projects at the same time.
-Everyone gets equal 1-2-1 time with their dedicated tutor - no matter where they are nationally or internationally.
-Unusually for an online course, there is a lot of interaction between fellow students and with the tutor team which is the core strength of the programme.
+Everyone gets equal tutor support - no matter where they are nationally or internationally.
+Unlike other online courses, there is a lot of interaction between fellow students and with the tutor team, which is the core strength of the programme.

 - Studying on this course offers a genuinely collaborative learning experience with practising members of the design industry, utilising KLC’s invaluable industry links.

 - As the course progresses, project work moves from residential design to more complex commercial design and work is submitted and assessed mostly via KLC’s state of the art Virtual Learning Environment (VLE) with some physical work submissions.